 The theme for the conference is ‘Empowerment, Engagement and Partnership: participating to develop healthy cities’.
 The programme will include plenary sessions, panel discussions and poster presentations.
-When submitting an individual abstract, please indicate the category of presentation you propose.

 The following is a list of initial topics the programme committee have identified and serves as a guide to what issues abstracts might address: